 To register for the SAT, you must create an account on the College Board website and upload a picture of yourself.
 You can then use this site to register for the SAT, learn about AP tests, and research colleges across the country.

-This website also offers free prep material, including SAT practice questions and eight full-length practice tests.
+This website also offers free prep material, including SAT practice questions in the Student Question Bank and six full-length practice tests.
 SAT questions from the test makers are the gold standard when it comes to test prep.
-You can access dozens of sample questions for Reading, Writing, and Math, and you'll get to see all correct answers and answer explanations.
+You can access dozens of sample questions for Reading and Writing and Math, and you'll get to see all correct answers and answer explanations.
+Make sure to time yourself as you take the practice tests, and spend ample time correcting your answers with the answer keys provided.

 Best SAT Websites for Content and Strategy